webern/mx/README.md

 This has targets for iOS and macOS which are not specified by `cmake`.
 Contributors need not worry about the Xcode project.

-# Writing Code with `mx`
+# Using `mx`

 ## API

 The `mx::api` namespace is intended to be a simplified structural representation of MusicXML.
-It should be slightly more intuitive than manipulating the DOM representation directly.
+It should be more intuitive than manipulating the DOM representation directly.
 In particular, voices and time positions are more explicitly managed.
+Some complexities, on the other hand, are retained in `mx::api`, such as the need to manage beam starts and stops explicitly.

 #### Writing MusicXML with `mx::api`